zdharma-continuum/zinit/README.md

 Above commands show two ways of basic plugin loading. **load** causes reporting to be enabled – you can track what plugin does, show the information with `zplugin report {plugin-spec}`.
-**light** is faster loading without tracking and reporting.
+**light** is a faster loading without tracking and reporting.

 ### Oh-My-Zsh, Prezto

-To load Oh-My-Zsh and Prezto plugins, use `snippets` feature.
+To load Oh-My-Zsh and Prezto plugins, use `snippet` feature.
 Snippets are single files downloaded by `curl`, `wget`, etc. directly from URL.
 For example:

 ```SystemVerilog